2024

 Our pursuit of a more equitable and inclusive community at Bluecoats requires that we work towards inclusivity and equity among both our participants and our staff.

 For the 2024 programming year, we incorporated survey questions directly into the staff onboarding process.
-This helped us ensure a higher response rate than in previous years. xx of xx staff responded.
+This helped us ensure a higher response rate than in previous years.

 Race & Ethnicity